-5. Medical Emergency Services
+6. Medical Emergency Services

 In a Medical Emergency, including an emergency related to a substance use disorder or mental health condition, go to the nearest emergency facility or call 911 (or other local emergency number).
 A Referral from your PCP is not needed.
-See your Schedule of Benefits for your Member Cost Sharing.
+See your Schedule of Benefits for your Member Cost Sharing..
 If you are admitted to the hospital, you must call the Plan at 1-877-907-4742 within 48 hours or as soon as you can.
-This telephone number is also on your ID card.
+This phone number is on your ID card.
 If an attending emergency physician contacts us or your PCP, then no further notice is needed.
 Your PCP will help to arrange for any follow-up care you may need.
 See the Glossary for more information on Medical Emergency Services.

-6. Coverage for Services When You Are Temporarily Traveling Outside Massachusetts
+7. Coverage for Services When You Are Temporarily Traveling Outside of the State Where You Live

-When you are temporarily outside Massachusetts the Plan covers urgently needed Covered Benefits for sickness or injury.
+When you are temporarily outside of the state where you live, the Plan covers urgently needed Covered Benefits for sickness or injury.
 You do not have to call your PCP before getting care.
 However, the following services are not covered:

-- Care you could have foreseen the need for before leaving Massachusetts; - Routine examinations and preventive care, including immunizations; - Childbirth and problems with pregnancy after the 37th week of pregnancy, or after being told that you were at risk for early delivery; and - Follow-up care that can wait until your return to Massachusetts.
+- Care you could have foreseen the need for before traveling outside of the state where you live; - Routine examinations and preventive care, including immunizations; - Childbirth and problems with pregnancy after the 37th week of pregnancy, or after being told that you were at risk for early delivery; and - Follow-up care that can wait until your return.